fabriziodifran/MemNet/README.md

 > F. Di Francesco, G.A.
 Sanca, and C.P.
 Quinteros.
 'Spatial emerging texture in simulated memristive arrays'.
 ArXiV

-The outputs contain all the necessary data to generate the figures of such communication.
+*Although arbitrary sizes are allowed, the simulation is not optimized for big sizes (N>50) making the code time-consuming.
+Further versions will deal with this issue.

 ## Requirements
 Python 3 is used to set the array.
-NGSPICE is required for individual unit's simulation.
+NGSPICE is the engine required for individual unit's simulation.

 ## Getting started
-Two directories are available.
-They correspond to the simulation of an individual memristive unit and a memristive array, respectively.

-For further details check the instructions within the corresponding directories.

-%%% Acá pongo lo que repartiría en los correspondientes README dentro de cada subdirectorio %%% For individual unit's simulation:

-xxx

-The output is an ASCII file containing the variables: time, current, voltage, and memristive internal state.

-For network generation and electrical simulation:

-xxx

-Available parameters can be set using parameters.py.
-Run the scripts in the following order

-Two ASCII files are generated as outputs:
+Download the full repository and make sure NGSPICE is path-available (callable from Python scripts).

+Set the parameters by editing params.py and run main.py.

+A folder named exported_data will be created and two outputs files will be displayed:

+> simulation_iv
-> simulation_iv comprising the variables: time, source current, and source voltage
+> > containing three columns: time, current, and voltage (the latter two measured at the source)
+> >
+> simulation_states
+> > containing N x N + 1 columns: time, X(0 0), X(0 1), ..., X(N-1 N-1)
->
+> >
-> simulation_state including time and the internal state of each unit labeled as the nodes between which each one is connected
+> > being X(i j) the internal state of the unit whose cathode is connected to node (i j)

-%%%%%%%%%%%
+For further questions email us at cquinteros@unsam.edu.ar.

 ## License
 This code is for non-commercial use under a CC BY license (Creative Commons Attribution 4.0 International License).